Braves vs. Athletics Player Props Betting Odds

-Esteury Ruiz and Ronald Acuna Jr. are among the players with prop bets on the table when the Oakland Athletics and the Atlanta Braves meet at Oakland-Alameda County Coliseum on Tuesday (starting at 9:40 PM ET).
+Player prop bet odds for Ronald Acuna Jr., Esteury Ruiz and others are available when the Atlanta Braves visit the Oakland Athletics at Oakland-Alameda County Coliseum on Wednesday at 3:37 PM ET.

 Bet on this matchup or its props with DraftKings!